What does it mean to live BELOW your means?

-Living below your means implies you spend less than you make.
-Many people live below their means on purpose so they can save money.
+Living below your means implies you spend less money than you make.
+Many people live below their means on purpose so they can save money or put money toward debt.

-The money saved may be for a larger future purchase or for retirement.
-Living below your means is not meant to deprive you.
+Living on less is not meant to deprive you.
 Ideally, you’re living below your means but within your needs.
 This means you have extra money left over at the end of the month to save, but your lifestyle and standard of living haven’t been significantly changed.

 Living within your means implies you spend nearly all you make, but nothing more.
 So while you’re not going into debt, you are not saving much either.
 An example of living within your means is living paycheck to paycheck.